phalcon/documentation/docs/dispatcher.md

 !!! warning "WARNING"

     The [Phalcon\Mvc\Model\Binder][mvc-model-binder] component uses PHP's Reflection API internally, which consumes additional processing cycles.
 For that reason, it has the ability to use a `cache` instance or a cache service name.
-To use this feature, you can pass the cache service name or instance as the second argument in the `setModelBinder()` method or by just passing the cache instance in the `Binder` constructor.
+To use this feature, you can pass the cache service name or instance as the second argument in the `setModelBinder()` method or by passing the cache instance in the `Binder` constructor.

 Also, by using the [Phalcon\Mvc\Model\Binder\BindableInterface][mvc-model-binder-bindableinterface] in controllers, you can define the models binding in base controllers.

 In the example below, we have a base controller `CrudController` which `InvoicesController` extends from.